 For all its speed, AI still cannot transcribe with acceptably accurate results.

 AI transcription work is at the mercy of background noise, overlapping speakers, different accents and dialects, and poor audio file quality.
-It cannot identify nuance and utilize context to create a more accurate verbatim transcription — things that come naturally to experienced human transcriptionists.
+It cannot identify nuance or use context to create a more accurate verbatim transcription — skills that come naturally to experienced human transcriptionists.

 In a statement to IBM, Julia Hirschberg, a professor and chair at the Department of Computer Science at Columbia University, explained why voice recognition software isn’t as accurate as some may think.
 Hirschberg says, “The ability to recognize speech as well as humans do is a continuing challenge, since human speech, especially during spontaneous conversation, is extremely complex.”